 Finding your path starts with finding your center.
 The hard truth is that most other people are of little help on that inward journey of discovery.
 You have to do the heavy lifting yourself before you can finally meet the person you really are.

-My leadership mentoring engagements are a breed apart from my other ones.
-I enjoy working with leaders to develop their skills and abilities.
+My mentoring engagements are a breed apart from my other ones.
+I enjoy working with people to develop their skills and abilities.
 Mentoring is fulfilling because I can see the advancements and the increased confidence that results.
 However, life mentoring is something else altogether.
 Here we are working at the very root of what it means to be human and to find a fulfilling life path.

 I generally start life mentoring engagements with a question or two.
 Here is a sample: